Sibeso04/Sibeso-6301-Project/README.md

 * **Metrics used for evaluation**:
 * Area Under the Curve (AUC) and Adverse Impact Ratio(AIR) are metrics used for evaluation.
 * Adverse Impact Ratio(AIR) is the rate of positive outcome for a protected group.
 The standard AIR is 0.8 or 80%.
 An AIR of below 0.8 is a major problem.
 To calculate AIR, define the function AIR and return value in.
 For the first model, the AIR of hispanic to white in the race group is 0.76 at a cutoff of 0.15.
 This is below the standard value so we raise the cutoff to 0.18 and get an AIR of 0.83 which is acceptable.
 * AUC is used to measure discrimination or bias in the model.
 An AUC of 0.80 is acceptable and anything above that is excellent.
-In the final model, the Hispanic to White AUC maxes out at a depth of about 7 which shows an AUC of above 0.80 which is acceptable and means the model exhibits high accuracy.
+In the final model, the Hispanic to White AUC(the testing data) maxes out at a depth of about 7 which shows an AUC of about 0.84 which is acceptable and means the model exhibits high accuracy.

 |  | Training Data  | Validation Data| Test Data|
 | ---- | ------------- | ---------------- | ---------- |